Philosophunculist/map-queue-module/README.md

 Example: `!skip`

 **How to use this script:**\
-To run this script you must have permissions in a tribehouse.
+To run this script you must have permissions (/np is enough) in a tribehouse.
 In the tribehouse type /lua then paste all the text in map_queue.lua (found above) into the pop up and press submit.

 **Notes:**
 - If the map queue is empty a random vanilla map will be selected.